tunmiseraji/beautiful-jekyll/aboutme.md

 subtitle: Bio
 ---

-I am a design engineer at [Equatorial Power](http://equatorial-power.com), an energy company based in Uganda.
-I am interested in sustainable energy project development and I believe renewable energy systems have a key role to play in reducing the energy poverty in the Global South.
-I received my masters degree in Electrical and Computer Engineering from Carnegie Mellon University and my bachelors degree was from the University of Ibadan.
-My areas of expertise are mini-grid design and sizing, power system data analysis, and financial modelling of energy systems.
+I am a Ph.D. student at the Golisano Institute of Sustainability at Rochester Institute of Technology.
+My current areas of interest lies in exploring potential applications of remote sensing in the energy-agriculture nexus of sub-Saharan Africa.
+I am generally interested in all aspects sustainable infrastructure development in the Africa.

 ### Timeline
-2019 - Now: Design Engineer at [**Equatorial Power**](http://equatorial-power.com)
+2019 - Now: Technical Analyst at [**Equatorial Power**](http://equatorial-power.com)
 2018 - 2019: [**Carnegie Mellon University Africa**](https://www.africa.engineering.cmu.edu/) (M.Sc. in Electrical and Computer Engineering)
 Summer 2016: Internship at [**Schlumberger D&M**](https://www.slb.com/services/drilling.aspx)
 Summer 2015: Internship at [**Transmission Company of Nigeria**](https://tcn.org.ng/)